 The EPA's final rule under 316(b) of the Clean Water Act (effective October 2014) addresses perceived impacts to aquatic life by cooling water intakes and is applicable to both Bayside and Big Bend Power Stations.
 Polk Power Station is not covered by this rule since it does not operate an intake on Waters of the U.S. Tampa Electric has two ongoing projects (one for Bayside and one for Big Bend) that require compliance with the rule.
 Compliance includes the completion of the biological, technical, and financial study elements required by the rule.
 These study elements have been completed and submitted for Bayside and will ultimately be used by FDEP to determine the necessity of cooling water system retrofits.
-Big Bend is negotiating an alternative schedule (as allowed by the rule) and will be completing a portion of the new regulations on Tampa Electric will depend on the outcome of subsequent legal proceedings challenging the rule, the results of the study elements performed as part of the rules' implementation, and the actual requirements established by FDEP.
+Big Bend is negotiating an alternative schedule (as allowed by the rule) and will be completing a portion of the compliance requirements with the Big Bend Modernization Project with the remainder to be completed at a later date.
+The full impact of the new regulations on Tampa Electric will depend on the outcome of subsequent legal proceedings challenging the rule, the results of the study elements performed as part of the rules' implementation, and the actual requirements established by FDEP.